-Character: Fiona Loudain
+Character: Fiona Weir Loudain

 Appearance/Personality: A real head-turning beauty but ill at ease with some of the negative attention it brings, thinking it undermines her accomplishments.
 She is a sweet Southern girl, down-to-earth, athletic, assertive, and scrappier than her appearance lets on.
 Her style is generally understated but put together.
 She has a lean, tone build, which she works diligently to maintain, flowing honey-blond curls, gently sun-kissed skin, gem-cut blue eyes, and a delicate neck that looks like it was made to be draped in diamonds.
 Too bad it never is.

-Fear: The sight of blood makes her anxious, nauseous, and afraid.
+Fear: Blood – The sight of blood makes her anxious, nauseous, and afraid.
 She has no explanation for this aversion.
 There doesn’t appear to be any childhood trauma or a specific source of the fear.
 It’s a complicated fear, however, for a woman who bleeds monthly, and it’s something that may make being a police officer more difficult.
 But she’s determined to do her job anyway.

 Miss Blue Ridge, a Contested Crown Kept: Fiona’s family didn’t have much to spare for college, but Fiona was determined to finance her own way into criminal justice.
 She was awarded an athletic scholarship and won the crown as Miss Blue Ridge.
 However, this became complicated when she got pregnant as a teenager with her son Aeden.
 She was not able to start college when she anticipated and lost her athletic scholarship.
 And the Miss Blue Ridge pageant tried vehemently to take away her crown with the scandal of a teen mom besmirching their pageant.
 She used her debate skills and pressed them on this matter, and took them to court, and they eventually recanted, allowing her to keep the crown and the scholarship rather than promote the image that teen mothers were ultimately not beautiful.
 Some looked to Fiona as an inspiration.
 However, some felt her actions were self-aggrandizing and that she was glamorizing teen pregnancy.
 Her time crowned as Miss Blue Ridge is over, and it is now more of an interesting anecdote, if slightly controversial.

-Michael wouldn’t discuss what happened with Fiona, but became prone to violent and suicidal moods, and was diagnosed with PTSD.
+Michael wouldn’t discuss what happened while in the military with Fiona, but became prone to violent and suicidal moods, and was diagnosed with PTSD.
 He was given a prescription to help ease his condition.
 However, he became addicted to the pills and seemed to rely on them more and more.
 During his violent outbreaks, he would sometimes abuse Fiona, but then feel remorse about it later.
-Fiona was able to defend herself to a degree, but this often simply masked the secret problem.
+Fiona was skilled in defense and able to defend herself to a degree, but this often simply masked the secret problem.
 And there is no true defense from seeing someone you love turn on you, never knowing if you’ll get Dr. Jeckyl or Mr. Hyde.
 She told herself it was just the PTSD, the pills, because he never once laid a hand on her outside of an episode.
 And he never touched their son, Aeden.
-Michael was also filled with self-loathing during his lucid moments about what he had done, apologetic, and attentive.
+Michael was also filled with self-loathing during his lucid moments about what he had done, apologetic, attentive, and about big gestures of love.
+And while others knew her marriage was troubled, she didn’t talk to anyone about how violent he became.
 It all confused Fiona and made her feel isolated.

 It was a huge irony, that Fiona who had joined the police academy to protect and serve the community, was unable to fully protect herself and felt increasingly helpless to save her spiraling marriage.
 But she wasn’t about to give up, and Fiona was finally able to talk Michael into joining a rehab program.
 Michael was significantly better when he returned home, and things were looking up for them.